 What is Proliferation and Proliferation Financing?

-Along with the risk assessment pertaining to money laundering and financing of terrorism, it is obligatory on the part of DNFBPs to assess the risk associated with “proliferation financing”.
+Along with the risk assessment pertaining to money laundering and financing of terrorism, it is obligatory on the part of Regulated Entities to assess the risk associated with “proliferation financing” under Cabinet Resolution 134 of 2025.

 - Financing of Proliferation or Proliferation Financing (‘PF’) refers to the risk of raising, moving, or making available funds, other assets or other economic resources, or financing, to persons or entities for purposes of WMD proliferation, including the Proliferation of their means of delivery or related materials.